 St Patrick’s Mental Health Services (SPMHS) aims to provide as much information to you to make it as clear and easy as possible to avail of our mental health services.

 We are an independent, not-for profit organisation, and we do not receive government funding.
 We receive fees for our services from our service users and/or their health insurance company.

 We are covered by all health insurance companies in Ireland (VHI, Laya or Irish Life Health).
-We advocate, where appropriate, on behalf of service users regarding mental healthcare benefits provided by the insurance companies and other related matters for the sector.
+Where it is appropriate, we advocate on behalf of our service users for mental healthcare benefits provided by insurance companies and other related issues in the sector.